dashed-slug/wallets/readme.txt

 The dashed-slug is a [heroic (or maybe foolish?) one-man effort](https://www.dashed-slug.net/dashed-slug/team/) against the odds :-)

-Showing your support helps the dashed-slug purchase the necessary coffee and energy drinks necessary for designing, developing, testing, managing and supporting these and more quality WordPress plugins.
+Showing your support helps the dashed-slug purchase the necessary coffee and energy drinks needed for designing, developing, testing, managing and supporting these and more quality WordPress plugins.

 These are all the ways you can show your support, if you so choose: